benhawker/foosball_tracker/README.md

 - **Single Responsibility Principle & appropriate separation of concerns:**
 - There are some methods in my Match class that are acting upon the Team class.
 This violates the SRP.
 This is another area where I seek to make improvements in a future version from scratch.
-Having said that, I feel that the split of attributes is appropriate (i.e. Match class holds the score of each team).
+In addition the split of attributes is not appropriate (i.e. Match holds the score of each team).
+Match should hold the winning team but it can be argued that a teams score should be an attribute of the Team class.